Procedure Guide ·Cat Blood Panel ·2026

 Recovery & Aftercare

-No recovery needed.
-Your cat may have a small shaved patch on the leg from the draw site.
-Light pressure stops any bleeding within seconds.
-No activity restrictions.
-If fasting was required, feed your cat immediately after the appointment.
-Results reviewed by phone or at a follow-up visit.
-No downtime — back to normal immediately
+No recovery.
+Shaved patch at draw site; light pressure stops bleeding within seconds.
+Feed immediately after if fasting.
+Results reviewed by phone or follow-up visit.
+No downtime - back to normal immediately

 Total Cost - $100-$300